 Since 1970, stock biomass has been above $B{trigger}$ (Fig. 7 upper).
-A steep decline was noted in the mid-1980s following some years with high catches.
-Since the late 1980s, however, the stock has varied with a slightly increasing trend.
-The median 2016-18 values are above Bmsy.
-The estimated risk of stock biomass being below Btrigger at the end of 2018 is less than 1% (Table 6).
-The median estimate of fishing mortality has remained below F{msy} throughout the history of the fishery (Fig. 7 lower).
-In 2018, there is a less than 5% risk of the F being above F{msy} (Table 6).
+A steep decline in stock biomass in the mid-1980s was noted following some years with high catches and the median relative biomass almost dropped to the Bmsy-level.
+Since the late 1980s, however, the stock has varied with a slightly increasing trend including a noticeable increase in the most recent years, 2018 and 2019.
+The estimated risk of stock biomass being below Btrigger by the end of 2019 is less than 1% (Table 6).
+The median estimate of fishing mortality has remained below $F{msy}$ throughout the history of the fishery (Fig. 7 lower).
+In 2019, there is a less than 5% risk of the F being above $F{msy}$ (Table 6).

-The posterior for MSY was positively skewed with a mode at 100 ktons (Fig. 5) and upper and lower quartiles at 120 ktons and 306 ktons (Table 5).
+The posterior for MSY was positively skewed with a mode at 110 ktons (Fig. 5) and upper and lower quartiles at 96 ktons and 255 ktons (Table 5).
 As mentioned above the right tail of the MSY-posterior showed some sensitivity to changes in the prior for K. Summaries of the estimated posterior probability distributions of selected parameters are shown in Table 5.

-Projections
+Projections.

-Catches at the median of Fmsy (ICES MSY approach) would imply catches of no more than 338 kt - way outside the catch history of the fishery.
+A catch projection for 2020 at the median of Fmsy (ICES MSY approach) would imply catches of no more than 306 ktons - way outside the catch history of the fishery.
 Given that the right-hand side of the probability distributions of the yield at the Fmsy is less well estimated, it is considered more appropriate to apply the mode as a point estimate of yield at Fmsy.
-This mode is at 120 kt.
-Assuming a catch of 45 kt for 2018, catch options up to 120 kt for 2019 have low risks of exceeding Fmsy (<22%), Flim (<10%), and of going below Btrigger (<4%) by the end of 2019 (Table 7) and all these options are likely to maintain the stock at its current high level.
+This mode is at 150 kt.
+Assuming a catch of 78 kt for 2019, catch options up to 150 kt for 2020 have low risks of exceeding Fmsy (<17%), Flim (<5%), and of going below Btrigger (<1%) by the end of 2020 (Table 7) and all these options are likely to maintain the stock at a high level.